Objective and background Sample Clauses

 Objective and background.
 A. Objective 1 B. Background 2

 Objective and background.
 One of the main goals of work package 4 (WP4) is to develop an open science code of conduct for the European AAT research landscape.
-For this purpose, preparatory work had to be done to explore and define the appropriate content and structure of the open science code of conduct.
+For this purpose, preparatory work had and has to be done to explore and define the appropriate content and structure of the open science code of conduct.
 Furthermore, it is important to have a concise and comprehensive roadmap that lays out all the necessary steps, activities and milestones.
-Based on our early planning at the beginning of the OSCAR project and based on insights from D4.1 we were able to develop such a roadmap.
-The key elements of this roadmap to OSCAR code of conduct are presented in D4.2 at hand.
+Based on our early planning at the beginning of the OSCAR project and based on insights form deliverable D4.1 we were able to develop such a roadmap.
+The key elements of this roadmap to our code of conduct are presented in the deliverables D4.2 at hand.

 Objective and background.
 The objective of this agreement (“Agreement”) is to regulate the Parties’ rights and obligations regarding the processing of personal and health data in accordance with Norwegian law and the EU General Data Protection Regulation (“GDPR”), confer personopplysningsloven (Act on Processing of Personal Data of the 15th of June 2018 number 38) § 1 in conjunction with Article 28 number 3 of the GDPR.
 The Agreement shall ensure that no personal data is to be processed inappropriately or unlawfully and that confidentiality, integrity, availability, and resilience of the data is maintained during the assignment.
 The Agreement regulates the Processor’s processing activities on behalf of the Controller, hereunder among other activities collection, recording, structuring, storage, adaptation, alteration, retrieval, disclosure, erasure, and restriction of personal data, or any combinations of these.
 The main objective of the Processor’s processing of personal data on behalf of the Controller is to assist the Controller in complying with the Controller‘s legal obligation to report adverse events or reactions during clinical trials to the applicable supervisory agencies.
 Personal data processed on behalf of the Processor may not be used for purposes other than the delivery and management of information regarding reporting of adverse events or reactions without the Controller’s prior approval.
 The Processor shall not transfer personal data covered by this Agreement to anyone other than the Controller, except in accordance with this Agreement or a subsequent agreement between the Parties.